 Turkey and Russia in the Middle East, Kurds/ Kurdish Regions, Turkey and the Gulf States

-Since 2019 PhD Student in History at the University of Oxford
+Since 2019 PhD student at the Department of History, University of Oxford

-Since 2018 Non-resident fellow at Brookings Institution, Doha Center
+Since 2018 Non-Resident Fellow at the Brookings Institution, Doha Center

 As Ankara pursues possibilities to retain a presence at Kabul airport, Galip Dalay discusses the implications for Turkey’s relations with Washington – and the risks involved.